jsteenbeeke/jsteenbeeke.github.io/showcase.md

    * Create an implementation of this interface in a backend project
    * Create a proxy of this interface in a client project

-As of writing this, Andalite's documentation is still being updated (check the _documentation-effort_ branch), though you can find plenty of examples in another project of mine, Hyperion.
+As of writing this, Andalite is not well documented, and in the process of being ported to a different parser framework that supports Java 11 and higher.

 ### Hyperion
 * **Technologies:** Hibernate, JAX-RS, Maven, Quartz, Retrofit, Spring, Wicket
 * **Open Source:** [Yes](https://bitbucket.org/jsteenbeeke/hyperion), LGPL

 Hyperion is my toolbox: a big set of libraries that help me develop applications quickly.
-It is primarily inteded for Apache Wicket-based web applications, though more recent versions are also suitable for Wicket-less applications.
+It was initially designed for Wicket-based applications, though more recent versions are heavily modularized and can easily be used for backend-only development.

-Documentation in the master branch is rather sparse, which I am currently in the process of remedying in the `experimental` branch
+Documentation in the master branch is rather sparse, though the experimental branch (which will soon be the new *master*) has extensive Javadoc.

 ### Project Myriad
 * **Technologies:** Hibernate, JAX-RS, Retrofit, Spring, Wicket
-* **Open Source:** Will eventually be released under the Affero GPL
+* **Open Source:** No, but will eventually be released under the Affero GPL

 Project Myriad is a new website for [the Tysan Clan](https://www.tysanclan.com/), a gaming community I have been a part of since 2001.
-Our current website was the first Wicket application I ever made (and is an excellent example of why you shouldn't hire me as a web designer), and the architecture is rather dated, so I figured I might as well replace the whole thing.
+Our current website was the first Wicket application I ever made (and is an excellent example of why you shouldn't hire me as a web designer), and while it still receives regular updates, the architecture is slightly dated.